DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Book/Day_1_Lectures_Identifiers.md

 The prevalence of DOI minting services means that while each identifier is unique and only points to one resource, there's nothing keeping different DOI services from minting multiple identifiers for one resource.

 ## DOIs alone are not enough
-Just as an address won’t prevent a house from being demolished or remodeled, an ID will not prevent “content drift” or data from being deleted from its hosting server.
-Furthermore, a DOI doesn't make data more or less reliable or citable (remember, we've been citing papers and books long before they had DOIs attached to them!).
+Just as an address won’t prevent a house from being demolished or remodeled, an ID will not prevent “content drift,” or prevent data from being deleted from its hosting server.
+Furthermore, its important to remember that a DOI doesn't:

+- make data more or less citable (remember, we've been citing papers and books long before they had DOIs attached to them!)
+- make data more or less trustworthy (DOIs can be assigned to anything, even nonscholarly, non-peer-reviewed objects).
+- make data more or less stable as a data set.
+Though DOIs cannot be altered or destroyed, digital objects still can be.  **Just because a paper or object has a DOI assigned to it doesn't mean that it can't/won't be changed or altered by its host.**

 ## Bibliography